Skip to content

 Snaefellsnes Peninsula - 10 Incredible Reasons to Visit

-Búðir is a small hamlet made up of a boutique hotel and a black church.
-The iconic black church and lovely surroundings attract travellers, although a few buildings exist in the area.
+Búðir is a small hamlet with a boutique hotel and a black church.
+The iconic black church and lovely surroundings attract travellers, although a few buildings exist.

 • Lysuholslaug Swimming Pool